WelbornGroup/Documentation/Polymers/parameterization-for-amoeba.md

 ### Running Minimization and Dynamics

-Now that you have a parameter file, you can run `Tinker/minimize` and `Tinker/dynamic` on the molecule (or you can solvate it first) by following the steps [here](./running-tinker-basics.md).
+Now that you have a parameter file, you can run `Tinker/minimize` and `Tinker/dynamic` on the molecule (or you can solvate it first) by following the steps [here](./running-tinker9-basics.md).
+In this tutorial, there has been made a distinction between Tinker8 and Tinker9, and you may use any one as you feel appropriate.
+When running dynamics (the `dynamic` command), use Tinker9 since it runs on GPU and is much much faster.

 ## Parameterizing Polymers
 You should be able to parameterize any polymer you want.
 The steps to follow are: